jnozzi/cocoadev.com/markdown/QuickestWayToZeroOutBuffer.md

 Seems like there should be some sys call that can do this for you much faster.
 Anyone know of one?

-BTW, I know that General/NSMutableData provides you with a buffer filled with zeros, but this buffer is goin to be reused a bunch.
+BTW, I know that NSMutableData provides you with a buffer filled with zeros, but this buffer is goin to be reused a bunch.

 ----